lewhunt/mixmotion/README.md

 **https://lewhunt.github.io/mixmotion**

 On playing a set, you'll enter playback mode with dynamic background effects appearing after a few seconds of user inactivity.
-Below is a quick video of the app transitioning between playback modes (give the video a tap if it doesn't autoplay):
+Below is a quick video of the app transitioning between playback modes (give the page a refresh if it doesn't play):

 https://github.com/lewhunt/mixmotion/assets/9886284/95a2116f-5e4c-47fc-af65-6e65a53a0048